mrocklin/thesis/introduction.md

 The Existing Scientific Software Stack
 --------------------------------------

 Traditional solutions to modularity include libraries, domain specific languages, and compilers.
 These allow the work of a few expert developers to affect a broad base of domain scientists.
 However as variety among hardware increases these solutions sometimes fail to adapt.
 As projects become more interdisciplinary these solutions sometimes fail to interoperate.
-The rising importance of interdisciplinary work and a rapidly changing hardware landscape pressure us to refactor our current ecosystem.
+The rising importance of interdisciplinary work and a changing hardware landscape pressure us to refactor our current ecosystem.

 ### Libraries